External Object (Catalog, Schema, Table) Usage Guide

 5.1 Data Import Strategy

-Since data in external tables is stored outside the Lakehouse, query performance may not match that of internal tables.
-For frequently queried data, it is recommended to import it into internal tables:
+Since data in external tables is stored outside Lakehouse, query performance may be lower than internal tables.
+For frequently queried data, consider importing it into an internal table:

 5.2 Partitioning and Filtering

-Use partition information and filter conditions to reduce the amount of data scanned:
+Use partition information and filter conditions to reduce data scan volume:

 6. Management and Monitoring